4 Symptoms of Poor Portfolio Management for Innovation

 Symptom #1: New products are just incremental improvements

 In frustration, an executive told me, “All our new products are just taking a green one and making it blue.
 We can’t grow with only small changes.”

-Good portfolio management harmonizes all investments to achieve the desired ROI.
+Good portfolio management for innovation harmonizes all investments to achieve the desired ROI.
 And certainly, new product refreshes and tweaks will be a healthy component of the mix.
 But in addition to the base hits, a portion should be dedicated to doubles, triples, as well as some “swings for the fences.”
 Leadership should provide this desired mix as part of the corporate strategy.
 Portfolio management guides the execution of this strategy by placing the bets.